jschuur/chatgpt-repl/README.md

 ## Stack

-Some of the libraries used: [clack](https://github.com/natemoo-re/clack/) for some of the prompt UI, [OpenAI Node.js library](https://github.com/openai/openai-node) to interact with the ChatGPT API, [node-clipboardy](https://www.npmjs.com/package/node-clipboardy) to copy responses to the system clipboard.
+Some of the libraries used: [clack](https://github.com/natemoo-re/clack/) for some of the prompt UI, [OpenAI Node.js library](https://github.com/openai/openai-node) to interact with the ChatGPT API, [node-clipboardy](https://www.npmjs.com/package/node-clipboardy) to copy responses to the system clipboard, [zod](https://zod.dev/) for type safe validation [tsx](https://www.npmjs.com/package/tsx) for local TypeScript development.

 \- [Joost Schuur](https://joostschuur.com) ([@joostschuur](https://twitter.com/joostschuur))